Joadevy/Joadevy/Readme.md

 ### A little about me

 - 🎓 I'm a systems engineer student from Argentina.
-- 🚀 Exploring the frontend technologies.
+- 🚀 Exploring web technologies.
 - 👉🏽 Everyday learner.
 ---